Java is a cross-platform interpreted programming language that should be run within a Java platform installed in a personal computer or server.

 Java Build Automation Tools

-To read more about build automation tools for Java, please check this post.
+To read more about build automation tools, please check this post.

 Communities are helpful in case you need help or share opinion with other users and developers.